prashant-zo/jenkins-pipelines/README.md

-# Jenkins pipelines — Helios DevOps
+# Jenkins pipelines — DevOps

 Declarative Jenkins pipeline examples for learning and reuse: single-agent and multi-stage pipelines with per-stage Docker agents.